fusioncharts/dev_centre_docs/chart-guide/standard-charts/multi-axis-line-chart.md

 * Options to make the axis visible or imaginary.

-* Options to draw the axis on left or right side of chart.
+* Options to draw the axis on left or right side of the chart.

-* Interactive options, like dynamic sliding of axis from one end to other upon clicking.
+* Interactive options, like dynamic sliding of the axis from one end to other upon clicking.

 * Ability to plot multiple data-sets against the same axis.